 This method is great as it allows you to easily measure KPIs all the way through the funnel rather than just focusing on conversions.
 Aligning your KPI tracking to your particular marketing approach will help to ensure you’re tracking what matters rather than just what is easiest to measure.

 Using the SMART model all your digital marketing KPIs will be time-bound so you’ll know what you need to achieve and by when.
 You will also be able to see how well you are progressing before the KPI is actually due.
 If you don’t think you will be able to hit your KPI it’s important to update the other party on a regular basis so that they don’t encounter any nasty surprises.
+It is particularly important to keep track of your progress during a recession as market fluctuations could have a much bigger impact on your financials.

 If you aren’t on track and it’s not your fault you should flag this up as soon as possible.
 For example, if you’re working on an SEO campaign and the developers haven’t implemented any of your recommended changes (not that this ever happens) you need to explain why this is an issue and explain what the impact will be: